-ENGAGE is an online gatekeeper training program which will train secondary and higher secondary school teachers to identify, support and refer at-risk adolescents for suicide prevention support in Chhattisgarh, India.
+ENGAGE is an online gatekeeper training program to train secondary and higher secondary school teachers to identify, assess, support and refer at-risk adolescents for suicide prevention support in Chhattisgarh, India.

 Why ENGAGE?

-However, there are no suicide prevention programs in Chhattisgarh.
-Poor access to psychosocial services coupled with limited resources and the conflict-prone context of Chhattisgarh, requires a low-cost and resource-effective suicide prevention strategy.
+With poor access to psychosocial services, limited resources and its conflict-prone context, Chhattisgarh requires a low-cost and resource-effective suicide prevention strategy.

-While gatekeeper training courses are routinely available in high-income countries, there are only few in India.
-Existing evidence supports the effectiveness of such courses in improving knowledge, attitude & self-efficacy outcomes.
-Yet, there is little evidence for sustainable long-term behavioral changes in teachers who complete such courses.
+Existing evidence supports the effectiveness of gatekeeper training courses in improving knowledge, attitude and self-efficacy outcomes.
+However, there is little evidence for sustainable long-term behavioural changes in teachers who complete such courses.

 How are we addressing the issue?

-In the 1st district, teachers will receive only the online training course.
+In Janjgir-Champa, teachers will receive only the e-learning course

-In the 2nd district, teachers will receive (a) the online training course and (b) an online refresher training at 3 months follow-up.
+In Raigarh, teachers will receive (a) the e-learning course and (b) an online refresher training

-In the 3rd district, teachers will receive (a) the online training course (b) online refresher training at 3 months follow- up and (c) online mentoring and supervision from the project team.
+In Korba , teachers will receive (a) the e-learning course (b) an online refresher training and (c) online mentoring and supervision from the project team.

-Th project will also collect data on the number of teachers practicing as gatekeepers and number of adolescents identified & referred in each of the districts to evaluate the outcomes of the program.
+To evaluate the effectiveness of the program, we will collect data on the number of teachers practicing as gatekeepers and the number of adolescents identified and referred in each of the districts.

-ENGAGE is being implemented in collaboration with the Department of Health & Family Welfare, Government of Chhattisgarh & Quicksand Design Studio and is funded by Grand Challenges Canada.
+ENGAGE is being implemented in collaboration with the Directorate of Health Services (DHS), the Department of School Education (DSE), State Council of Educational Research & Training (SCERT), the Government of Chhattisgarh and Quicksand Design Studio. and is funded by Grand Challenges Canada.

 What is the potential impact?